PHPExpertsInc/RESTSpeaker/README.md

 # Use cases

 PHPExperts\RESTSpeaker\Tests\HTTPSpeaker
  ✔ Works as a Guzzle proxy
+ ✔ Identifies as its own user agent
+ ✔ Requests the text/html Content-Type
+ ✔ Can get the last raw response
+ ✔ Can get the last status code

 PHPExperts\RESTSpeaker\Tests\RESTAuth
  ✔ Cannot build itself